-A quick guide to every step required to unlock the Highmountain Tauren allied race in World of Warcraft: Shadowlands
+A quick guide to every step required to unlock the Highmountain Tauren allied race in World of Warcraft: Dragonflight

 Many allied race guides don’t include the details that new or returning players need.
 This is especially true when it comes to traveling to different zones and starting specific quest chains.
 This guide will show you what you need to do to unlock the Highmountain Tauren allied race and give you the details you need to get started.

-Before we dive into the details, at a high level, there are two things you need to do to unlock the Highmountain Tauren allied race in Shadowlands.
+Before we dive into the details, at a high level, there are two things you need to do to unlock the Highmountain Tauren allied race in Dragonflight.

 - Earn the Ain’t No Mountain High Enough achievement by finishing the Highmountain storyline.